TogaTech/helpful.js/README.md

 ```

 # Minify
-If you would like to minify the code yourself instead of using the provided `tenvoy.min.js` (and optional `tenvoy.min.js.map`), you can use [UglifyJS 3](https://github.com/mishoo/UglifyJS) to minifiy the code yourself.
+All minification is done transparently using a [GitHub Action Workflow](https://github.com/TogaTech/helpful.js/blob/main/.github/workflows/minify.yml).
+However, if you would like to minify the code yourself instead of using the provided `helpful.min.js` (and optional `helpful.min.js.map`), you can use [UglifyJS 3](https://github.com/mishoo/UglifyJS) to minifiy the code yourself.

 To install UglifyJS 3 as a command line app through NPM, run `npm install uglify-js -g`.